 What Is the Job Description of a Credentialing Specialist?

 Credentialing specialists work for healthcare organizations and ensure that physicians and healthcare facilities are in compliance with relevant regulations.
+They may also keep records related to insurance contracts and staff credentials.
+They often must keep in contact with staff and insurance companies to insure that they have all the necessary documents and inform them of any changes in contracts and policies.
+Because much of their work is done on computers, credentialing specialists must know how to use a variety of programs, including word processing and spreadsheet programs.
 The following chart gives an overview about what you need to know before entering this field.

 |Degree Required||Associate's degree is typical; bachelor's and master's degree programs are available|